 In the first 10 years covered by CBC's analysis, from 1998 to 2008, there were 116 charges and 87 convictions.
 In the following decade those numbers increased to 239 coaches charged and 148 convicted.

 For years, experts say, sports organizations at all levels have created anti-abuse policies without actually knowing the full scope of the problem.

 Kirby says this data gives sports an opportunity to be transparent with parents.

 CBC contacted 35 national sports organizations and 133 provincial sports organizations and asked if they had a public list of coaches and volunteers who have been banned and/or charged or convicted of a crime.
 Of the 86 replies, only seven of the associations — Skate Canada, Athletics Canada, Equestrian Canada, Gymnastics Ontario, BC Soccer, BC Softball and Judo Quebec — said they publish some form of this information on their websites.
 Gymnastics Ontario was the only one to provide the full reason for a suspension.

 Hockey Canada was among the national organizations that didn't respond.

 Kirby stresses that transparency must go beyond sharing information about criminal convictions.
-Sports organizations need to make all information on coaches who have been reprimanded or suspended public, because without it, parents may never know that their child is being coached by someone who could be dangerous.
+Sports organizations need to make public all information on coaches who have been reprimanded or suspended, because without it parents may never know that their child is being coached by someone who could be dangerous.